Pregnancy belts: how to choose and use them?

 Why use a pregnancy belt?

-Pregnant women who were not very muscular to begin with (in the back and abdominal muscles), or who have gained a lot of weight during pregnancy (twins, overweight, etc.), are likely to be concerned by back pain and tension, in which case it can be a real plus, whether to support the belly, alleviate the fatigue accumulated in the back, or avoid contractures!
+Pregnant women who were not very muscular to begin with (in the back and abdominal muscles), or who have gained a lot of weight during pregnancy (twins, overweight, etc.), are likely to be concerned by back pain and tension, in which case it can be a real plus, whether to support the belly, alleviate accumulated fatigue in the back, or avoid contractures!

-For pregnant and active women
+For active pregnant women

 During maternity